Wave propagation on microstate geometries: Introduction

 A natural question to ask regarding microstate geometries is whether they are classically stable, i.e.\ does there exist a suitable function space for the initial data, and an open set around the initial data for the microstate solution in question, such that the future evolution of all initial data in this set remains suitably ``close'' to the microstate geometry?
 In general, this is a very difficult question to address in a nonlinear field theory such as supergravity, but we may begin to address it by studying suitable \emph{linear} equations on a fixed geometric background.
 In this paper we shall study the behaviour of linear waves, that is, solutions of the equation

-where $g$ is the metric of a microstate geometry.
+on microstate geometries, where $g$ is the metric of the corresponding microstate geometry.
 Note that there are certain linearised supergravity fields which obey this equation \cite{Cardoso:2007ws}, but it can also be considered as a toy model for the linearisation of the equation of motion for the metric, neglecting both the tensorial structure and the coupling to matter.